Tradescantia pallida [trad-es-KAN-tee-uh, PAL-lid-duh] have striking purple evergreen leaves, providing a splash of color throughout the year.

 The v-shaped leaves are narrow and measure 4″ to 6″ inches long.
 When grown outdoors, the spreading plant provides weedy ground cover.

-The stems are fragile, especially with younger plants.
+The stems of Purple Heart are fragile, especially with younger plants.
 If kicked or stepped on, the stems may break.

 Flowering and Fragrance